minu803/redis-chatbot/README.md

 ```

 This will output the logs of every command processed by the Redis server in real-time, allowing you to observe the interactions and operations happening within Redis as you use the chatbot.

+### IV.
+Use of GenAI

+1. **Problem with `read_message()` Function:**
+   I encountered difficulties in figuring out the `read_message()` function.
+While I had some understanding of the `get_message()` method from the Redis library, the printed output was often the object itself, not the actual message.
+I understood that the right way to access the message involved utilizing dictionary keys and values, but the exact implementation was unclear.
+Here, GenAI assisted in navigating this challenge, helping me access messages in the correct format.

+2. **Formatting Output Messages:**
+   GenAI assisted in formatting the `print()` messages upon task completion.
+This assistance provided a clearer, more understandable output, making it easier to visualize the actions and results of the chatbot operations.

+3. **Designing the `main()` Function:**
+   Furthermore, GenAI offered insights into designing the `main()` function, particularly regarding the operation of functions within a while loop.
+This guidance contributed to a more efficient and effective main function design.

+While GenAI was utilized in these specific areas, substantial work and thought processing were also my own contributions, ensuring a balanced and informed use of generative artificial intelligence in the development of this chatbot.